betsythefc/custard/README.md

  - Set up settings in database:

  Modify php/mysqlconnect.php:
-  - Change the password the one set for custard_admin.
+  - Change the password to the one set for custard_admin.
   - Change the username or host if needed.

 In a web browser, navigate to _domain_/custard/php/install.php to setup the database as needed.